 A man showed us a plain white cotton cloth and had four stamps which he stamped one after the other in different colors, to create a picture of a bejeweled Indian elephant.
 As soon as this was done the cloth was submerged in water – and magically, the colors didn’t wash out at all.

-Driving through Old Jaipur again afterwards, we past dozens of stores selling fruit/vegetables and piles of textiles, as well as, of course (it wasn’t so strange anymore to see this), numerous cows and camels hanging around and strolling through the streets.
+Driving through Old Jaipur again afterward, we passed dozens of stores selling fruit/vegetables and piles of textiles, as well as, of course (it wasn’t so strange anymore to see this), numerous cows and camels hanging around and strolling through the streets.

-Starving, we decided to have lunch at Macdonalds.
+Starving, we decided to have lunch at Mcdonalds.
 Yes, you read right – while I don’t really eat it back home, we were curious to see what would be on the menu given that cows would not be an option.
-The substitute for the Big Mac was the Chicken Maharaja burger – it had two slices of chicken patty with lettuce, tomato and cheese , as well as a spicy, yummy sauce.
+The substitute for the Big Mac was the Chicken Maharaja burger – it had two slices of chicken patty with lettuce, tomato, and cheese, as well as a spicy, yummy sauce.

 Walking back to our hotel, the walk was a mere 15 minutes long but traffic was so noisy and chaotic that you wouldn’t want to walk around for more than 30, as it’s quite deafening.